Should I call or can it wait?

 Try to reinsert it into its socket.
 Hold the tooth in place by biting on a clean gauze or cloth.
 If you cannot reinsert the tooth, transport the tooth in a cup containing milk or water.
 Call the dentist immediately.
 Time is a critical factor in saving the tooth!

 As always, prevention is the best solution.
 In sports, you should always wear a custom mouth guard.
-Don’t eat hard items like candy, or chew on ice.
+Don’t consume any hard items like candy, or chew on ice.
 Never use your teeth to open bottles, cans or packages.
 Remember, your teeth are not tools.
-At Advanced DDS, your Garden City Dentist, we are prepared to handle virtually any dental emergency and encourage you to call us at (516) 825-1100 regarding any dental emergency issue that may arise.
+At Advanced DDS, your Garden City Dentist, we're prepared to handle virtually any dental emergency and encourage you to call us at (516) 825-1100 regarding any dental emergency.